 Amsterdam is one of those rare cities that balances the cultural advantages of being a capital with the laid-back character of a village.
-The picturesque city centre is made up of 17th century architecture, cobbled canals and a myriad of shops, restaurants and bars.
+The picturesque city centre is made up of 17th-century architecture, cobbled canals and a myriad of shops, restaurants and bars.
 While the centre is packed full of attractions for the whole family, the beautiful countryside is easily reached by public transport or bike.
 The perfect combination!
 Read on to find out our top tips and hot spots on visiting Amsterdam.
-Have we missed one of your favourite haunts?
-Let us know in the comments below!

 Strolling through the centre of Amsterdam, it’s easy to forget that this is a capital city.
 The small buildings, cosy squares and laid-back residents give it a friendly, relaxed and village-like feel.
 The canal district, which was added to the UNESCO World Heritage List in 2011, is largely to thank for this.
 The lack of road traffic and bicycle-friendly infrastructure makes the city a joy to wander around.
 Of course, the bike is king in this city and with over 400km of cycle paths, there’s no excuse not to don your cycling gear and join the locals.